-The proposal must include course description, syllabus, location, and all other pertinent information.

-- 2. Secure department chair support Program proposal and timelines must be approved by department chair (signature on proposal form required). - 3.
+- 1. Faculty must complete the proposal when the Office of International Education and Academic Affairs sends out the call for proposals.
+The proposal must include the course description, location, and all other pertinent information.
+The syllabus can be added at a later time. - 2.
+Secure department chair support Program proposal and timelines must be approved by department chair (signature on proposal form required). - 3.
 Secure divisional dean support Program proposal must be reviewed and approved by the appropriate dean (signature on proposal form required). - 4.
 International Education Director approval Program proposal must be reviewed and approved by the Director of the Office of International Education (signature on proposal form required). - 5.
 Academic Affairs approval Once the Department, Dean and the Office of International Education have reviewed the program proposal, it will be forwarded to Academic Affairs for final approval(signature on proposal form required).